Filmmakers Will Receive $2,000 to Use for Post-Production to Complete Their Film

 Credits include: Shazam!
 2: Fury of the Gods, Shazam!, Annabelle: Creation, Jag, Bones, Ghost Whisperer, Revenge, and coming to theaters this summer: Fall.

 As Grace continues her love for dancing and acting, she is adding on the additional exploration of the art of directing.
 With HART OF THE WILD BUNCH as the frontier, Grace will further her directorial feat by co-directing a feature film with her father, Damian Fulton, late this summer.
 Though she is a superhero in big blockbuster films, at her core she is truly a detail oriented artist who strives to capture beautiful visual storytelling.

 About the Roy W. Dean Grant

-Past winners of the grant include the Emmy winning Mia: A Dancer’s Journey, 2019 Sundance Film Festival selection Raise Hell: The Life and Times of Molly Ivins, Peabody Award nominee Belly of the Beast, and acclaimed documentary Kusama-Infinity.
+Past winners of the grant include the Emmy winning Mia: A Dancer’s Journey, 2019 Sundance Film Festival selection Raise Hell: The Life and Times of Molly Ivins, Emmy winner and Peabody Award nominee Belly of the Beast, as well as the acclaimed documentary Kusama-Infinity.

 From The Heart Productions is a 501(c)3 non-profit dedicated to helping filmmakers get their projects funded and made.
 Besides providing funding through the grant, they offer film fiscal sponsorship to filmmakers.
 This allows donations made to films they sponsor to be tax deductible.
 From The Heart has helped independent filmmakers raise over $30 million through its fiscal sponsorship program.
 President Carole Dean is the best-selling author of The Art of Film Funding: 2nd Edition, Alternative Financing Concepts and the new online class “How to Fund Your Film”.